 - Mathematics: 4 units (Algebra I and higher).
 Acceptable courses may be Algebra I, Algebra II/Intermediate Algebra, Geometry, Trigonometry, Calculus, Math Analysis, etc.

 - Social Studies: 3 units.
 Acceptable courses may be World History, American History, Government, Principles of Democracy, etc.

 - Science: 3 units, one of which must be a laboratory course.
 Acceptable courses may be Biology, Earth Science, Chemistry, Physics, etc.

 - Fine Arts: 1 unit.
 Acceptable courses may be Visual Arts, Music, Theater, Painting/Drawing, etc.

 1 unit = 1 year

 Missouri S&T considers credits in the same manner that local high schools organize their coursework.
 For example, if a high school considers a course as a "science" credit, Missouri S&T will honor that designation by considering the same course a "science" requirement.

 Academic Achievement and Standardized Tests

-Students will be evaluated on a combination of high school record including classes, grade point average (GPA) or class rank, and standardized examinations (ACT or SAT test).
+Students choosing to be reviewed with test scores will be evaluated on a combination of high school record including classes, grade point average (GPA) or class rank, and standardized examinations (ACT or SAT test).
 Students who attend non-ranking high schools are evaluated for admission based on their grade point average (GPA) in combination with their test scores.